Bill Raymond Cambermast logo

 AI Coding Prompt Guide

-Learn how to chat with an AI coder successfully, when to start in plan mode versus a focused chat, and how to use Git and GitHub prompts to finish the work cleanly.
+Learn how to use AI effectively for coding objectives, when to start in plan mode versus a focused chat, and how to use Git and GitHub prompts to finish the work cleanly.

 AI Coding Prompt Guide featured image.